vejeta/conquer/README.md

 **Conquer** is the classic multi-player strategy game originally created by Edward M. Barlow and Adam Bryant in the late 1980s.
 This repository preserves both the historical distribution and provides a modern GPL-licensed version for continued development.

-## 🗺️ Special Recognition: Richard Caley's Map Utility

-This repository includes a significant historical contribution: **Richard Caley's map drawing utility** from 1989.
-Richard Caley, a researcher at the University of Edinburgh's Centre for Speech Technology Research and contributor to the Festival Speech Synthesis System, created a bitmap visualization tool for Conquer game worlds.

-His work represents an early example of game data visualization, created with the generous spirit typical of the late 1980s Unix computing community.
-Richard wrote: *"You may copy, distribute, modify or do what you will with this code"* - embodying the collaborative ethos that shaped early computer gaming.

-**📖 Learn more about Richard Caley's contributions**: See [`richard-caley-utilities/`](richard-caley-utilities/) for detailed biographical information, technical context, and links to his archived research and personal materials.

-*Richard Caley passed away in 2006.
-This code is preserved in his memory and as a testament to the early Unix gaming community's collaborative spirit.*

 ## Relicensing Achievement

 This repository represents a successful **15-year relicensing effort** (2006-2025) that transformed Conquer from a restrictively licensed game into a modern GPL v3 project.
 All original copyright holders provided explicit written permission: